by Bobby Box

-To describe yourself as an expert in this industry doesn’t make you some mythical oracle of orgasms, it merely means you’re a sex nerd who’s dedicated your career to study sex, sexuality, anatomy, etc. to offer informed options and solutions to assist others in having the best sex of their lives.
+To describe yourself as an expert in this industry doesn’t make you some mythical oracle of orgasms.
+It merely means you’re a sex nerd who’s dedicated your career to studying sex, sexuality, anatomy, etc. so you can offer informed options and solutions to assist others in having the best sex of their lives.

 While I am indeed a sex nerd—who recently received their certification to teach queer-inclusive sex ed (thank you so much!)—I can say with certainty that my most valuable lessons come from my worst sexual experiences, as they force me to reflect on what went wrong and what could have gone better.

 As someone who has been hospitalized after a particularly gruesome anal encounter, I’ve learned my lesson and now anal sex is a topic where I feel most adept.
 (Plus, gays are to anal as lesbians are to cunnilingus.)
 In that spirit, think of me as your gay best friend.
 A Judy who wants nothing but the best for your bum.